larics/example-cpp/README.md

 sudo apt install cmake doxygen
 ```

+A similar procedure should work on most modern Linux systems.
+The code itself does not use any Linux-specific functionality, so it should be directly portable to Windows, but this has not been tested.

 ## Quickstart

+### Building the code

 After installing the prerequisites, `cd` to the project folder and build the code:
 ```